 All university-owned accommodation, and many private sector halls, are covered by one of three accreditation schemes that cover essential issues like how the halls are managed, health and safety, and security.

-After the first year most students move into shared houses or flats, either for the independence they offer or because halls of residence are only available for the first year.
+Most students move into shared houses or flats after the first year, either for the independence they offer or because halls of residence are only available for the first year.

 Your university or student union should have a list of recommended or accredited landlords.
 This should be the first place you look.
 Many produce specialised booklets to guide you through things such as deposits, signing a contract, utility bills, housing standards and who to share with.
 Make sure you've picked up a copy and are fully informed before you commit to renting a property.